thkoch2001/tvlfyi_depot/tvix/docs/value-pointer-equality.md

 To figure out the _actual_ semantics, we'll first have a look at how value (pointer) equality works in C++ Nix, the only production ready Nix implementation currently available.
+We'll follow this up with a survey of how pointer equality is used in nixpkgs, the most relevant piece of Nix software.
+Finally, we'll summarize how this behavior is (re-)implemented in Tvix and look to the future.

 ## Nix (Pointer) Equality in C++ Nix